northernpowerhouse/pvr.xtreamcodes/README.md

 - EPG/guide data (not implemented; planned)

 ## Configuration
-Open the add-on’s settings in Kodi.
+Open the addon’s settings in Kodi.
 The following settings are available:

 - Connection
   - Server: Provider hostname or URL (with or without scheme).
 Examples: `example.com`, `https://example.com`